JoaoVitorCToledo/SheetCreatorFrontEnd/README.md

-For now this project intends to be just a sheet creator for characters in my own rpg model..
+For now this project intends to be just a sheet creator for characters in my own rpg model.

 ## Available Scripts